 "Ageing Equally?"
 Research Reports

-Ageing Equally? was a research project focusing on what makes a good place in which to grow older for people who belong to minority communities.
+Ageing Equally? was a research programme focusing on what makes a good place in which to grow older for people who belong to minority communities.
 Research from the Ambition for Ageing programme has shown us that marginalisation is linked to the risk of social isolation.

 This programme aimed to generate a deeper understanding of what supports wellbeing and what makes places age-friendly for a cross-section of communities of identity or experience within the population of Greater Manchester, in order to prevent social isolation.